mienaikoe/ziyu/Chapters/2-7-Chapter14.md

     He scrambled to find the hot tip in the dust and caught it with a finger.
 From a satchel at his waist, he produced some kelp collagen Casra had given him, and applied it to the wound.
 She said it would melt over a wound, but he wasn't sure if it would do the trick with one so big and full of blood.
 Without being able to see the wound, he imagined the vasculature system in the area, as he was trained to do.
 He positioned the hot tip and melted the collagen over the artery exactly where the fractured skull piece would have punctured it.
 The cauterizing procedure was nearly instant; he had been rehearsing it in his head while talking to Ramne.

-    *Kanosin reduces blood pressure.* He reached back into the pouch with his bloody fingers and produced the syringe and glowing ampule.
+    *Kanosin reduces blood pressure.* He reached back into the pouch with his bloody fingers and produced the syringe and ampule.
 It took only a few presses to warm the hot tip enough to sanitize the needle.
-He punctured the wax seal of the ampule with the syringe, and set the puncture lever to let the glowing blue liquid enter the needle. *It's ready.* He pulled hae shirt down to expose hae chest and plunged the kanosin into it over one of hae hearts.
-The blue streaks radiated across hae pallid skin as they had for Kip a single night ago.
-Hae eyes gazed forward and inward, sitting lifeless in the cradles of a face that had been alive moments ago.
+He punctured the wax seal of the ampule with the syringe, and set the puncture lever to let the translucent blue liquid enter the needle. *It's ready.* He pulled hae shirt down to expose hae chest and plunged the kanosin into it over one of hae hearts.
+Glowing blue streaks radiated underneath hae pallid skin as they had for Kip a single night ago.
+Hae eyes gazed forward and inward, sitting lifeless in their cradles where they had been alive moments ago.
 Kip watched as they dilated ever so slightly, but didn't move.

     He checked her vitals again, "Unconscious.
 Temperature lower.
 Pulse...No no no!"